camunda/camunda-docs-manual/content/user-guide/process-engine/authorization-service.md

   </tbody>
 </table>

-GRANT and REVOKE authorization with Task Work and Task Assign permissions precedes over Update and Update Task.
+GRANT and REVOKE authorizations with Task Work and Task Assign permissions precede over Update and Update Task.

-### Default task permissions
+### Default Task Permissions

-When a user is related to a task by being an assignee or a candidate user or a part of a candidate group or an owner, then these users get the default permission as either "Task Work" or "Update" based on the configuration setting "defaultUserPermissionNameForTask".
+When a user is related to a task by being an assignee, a candidate user, a part of a candidate group or an owner, then these users get the default permission as either "Task Work" or "Update", based on the configuration setting "defaultUserPermissionNameForTask".

 If the "defaultUserPermissionNameForTask" is not set, then by default UPDATE permission is granted.